microbullet/SgkDoc/documentation.md

 The sprites that the wands take in the top right are determined by their number (0 being the first and 4 being the last), the sprites can be found on the gfx.png sheet.

 ## Modifications
-Trying to modify the wand number to outside the range of 0-4 the the sprite will show up but it will softlock the game.
+Trying to modify the wand number to outside the range of 0-4 the the sprite will show up but it will softlock the game. (citation needed)

 ## Common crash reasons
 - Not having correct syntax, this includes things like commas or equal signs.